phaupt/cab-csr-validator/README.md

 * Rename the configuration file example from `conf/configuration.example.php` to `conf/configuration.php`
 * Edit the configuration file `conf/configuration.php` according to your environment

+## TLD extract from SANs
+This helper use the PHP TLDExtract Library.
+More infos here http://w-shadow.com/blog/2012/08/28/tldextract/

 ## Test Whois
 This helper use the PHP Whois Library.
 More infos here https://github.com/phpWhois/phpWhois